DrewRomanyk/glamrous.me/app/static/report3.md

 It has the following fields :

 ```
+avg_price: decimal, average price of all the products under the brand
+avg_rating: decimal, average rating of all the products under the brand
 id: integer, unique brand id given by the backend server
+image_url: string, link to the brand image
 name: string, name of the brand
-avg_price: decimal, average price of all the products under the brand
-avg_rating: decimal, average rating of all the products under the brand
 num_products: integer, number of products under the brand
-image_url: string, link to the brand image
+categories: list of categories
+    id: integer, primary key of category
+    name: string, name of category
 products: list of product objects
     id: integer, primary key for product
     name: string, name of product
+sub_categories: list of sub_categories
+    id: integer, primary key of sub_category
+    name: string, name of sub_category
 tags: list of tags associated with the brand
     id: integer, primary key of tag
     name: string, name of tag